Siphon880gh/devbrain/AI Assisted Coding/Code Generation - Git PR, etc/Code Generation from GitHub PR Review/Greptile Code Review and greploop.md

 ## Pairing with “code at hand” workflows

 Greptile reviews **diffs** against your repo patterns.
-Your local agent (Cursor, Claude Code + greploop) still benefits from [[Large Context in 2026 - Prefer Code at Hand Over Describing Libraries]], [[Giving More Code Access to AI - Cursor, opensrc, and bash-tool]], and [[Service Layer - code-structure Skill (Michael Shimeles)]] when *implementing* fixes—especially when comments point at library misuse, duplicated helpers, or missing edge cases.
+Your local agent (Cursor, Claude Code + greploop) still benefits from [[Large Context in 2026 - Prefer Code at Hand Over Describing Libraries]], [[Giving More Code Access to AI - Cursor, opensrc, and bash-tool]], and [[Add Service Layer - Prevent duplicate or conflicting implementation]] when *implementing* fixes—especially when comments point at library misuse, duplicated helpers, or missing edge cases.

 ---